akleemans/series-downloader/README.md

 ## Disclaimer
 As said, the script itself does not download any torrent files, it just opens the standard web browser with the magnet-link.
-Be aware that by executing this script, torrent files will be added to your BitTorrent client.
+Be aware that by executing this script, torrent files will be added to your BitTorrent client for downloading.

 The script is provided "as is" without warranty of any kind.